 Herts Careline's community alarm and telecare services have been providing reassurance and help to residents across the county since 1982.
-Herts Careline is a not-for-profit service of NHDC and offers a 24 hours a day, 365 days a year service at the touch of a button, helping people to stay independent in their own homes.
+Herts Careline is a not-for-profit service of NHDC and offers a 24 hours a day, 365 days a year service at the touch of a button, helping people to stay independent in their own homes throughout the whole of Hertfordshire.

 How to apply